skang89/LakeTahoe/README.md

 # LakeTahoe
 Responsive website layout for Lake Tahoe.
 #
+This is an example/personal project to hone/work on my html and css skills.
+#
-This is an example/personal project to hone/work on my html and css skills I also transferred the origingal CSS file to SASS to get an insight of how SASS works
+I also transferred the origingal CSS file to SASS to get an insight of how SASS works.
+#
+Download the ZIP file to is 'index.html' in action.